 - Classic Auto Insurance

 - Pay-as-you-drive or Usage-based Insurance

-Metromile is one of the leading strictly pay-as-you-drive insurers.
+Metromile is one of the leading strictly pay-as-you-go auto insurance companies.
 They’re not offering coverage in New Hampshire yet.
 However, there are several companies that offer discounts based on your driving habits.

-- Progressive Snapshot – a telematics device installed in diagnostic port
+- Progressive Snapshot – a telematics device installed in the diagnostic port

 - Allstate Drivewise – App-based

-- Nationwide SmartRide – a telematics device installed in diagnostic port
+- Nationwide SmartRide – a telematics device installed in the diagnostic port

 The list above is not exhaustive.
 It merely demonstrates that there are several companies with usage-based options in New Hampshire.